Neverwinter Nights 2: Mysteries of Westgate: Development

 Development of Mysteries of Westgate ended in September 2007, but Atari delayed the pack's release, because the digital rights management they wanted to use was not ready.
-The delay was also caused by coordination problems between Ossian, Obsidian, and Atari.
+The delay was also caused by coordination problems among Ossian, Obsidian, and Atari.
 The game was officially announced on October 22, 2007, with an estimated release date of "fall 2007".
 In May 2008, IGN reported that the game was scheduled for release that June, but it was further delayed, finally being released on April 29, 2009.
 Development of Mysteries of Westgate continued during the delays, to ensure the game's compatibility with the expansions and patches for Neverwinter Nights 2 that were released after the game's completion.
 Scull said, "Kevin Smith, our Lead Technical Designer ... had to bug fix and create new builds of the game with each [patch and expansion]."

 When IGN's Steve Butts asked Miranda why the game was made available only through download, he replied, "From a financial perspective, digital distribution makes a lot of sense.
 It allows us to sell the Adventure Pack at a lower price point while still providing players with the same high quality gameplay and content that they've come to expect from NWN2 products.".
 Some of the game's voice-overs, monsters, music, and objects were released to the Neverwinter Nights 2 community for free, for use in building custom adventures, without needing to purchase the game itself.